witchdrash/jobjs/README.md

 jobjs
 =====

-Quick and dirty framework for running jobs in series
+Runs jobs in specified order and sequentially.
+Gets round NodeJS async by default.
+Maybe now be obsolete.